smrg-lm/t2m/README.md

 hashtag: '#t2mtest'            # a str with the hastag or search query for Twitter API
 select: [ADJ, NOUN]            # a list of word types (without quotes) for spacy analysis
 filter: 'duration:[15 TO 30]'  # Freesound API search filters
-search_wait_time: 15           # a number as wait time between searchs (also initial wait time)
+search_wait_time: 15           # a number as wait time between searches (also initial wait time)
 tweet_dur: 40                  # a number as the duration of shown tweets if sounds were found
 credentials: 'credentials.zip' # the filename of the credentials file
 ```